-At the end of fiscal years 2020 and 2019, the District's investment in capital assets amounted to \$9,895,120 and \$8,213,428 (net of accumulated depreciation), respectively.
+At the end of fiscal years 2021 and 2020, the District's investment in capital assets amounted to \$10,725,182 and \$9,895,120 (net of accumulated depreciation), respectively.
 This investment in capital assets includes land, construction-in-process, water treatment plant, transmission and distribution, pumps and reservoirs, buildings and structures, equipment, vehicles, and software.
-See further detailed information in note 5.
+See note 5 for further information.